admaxwell/Bitcoin_Arbitrage/README.md

 ---
 ##Focus Analysis

 The Bitcoin datasets for Coinbase and Bitstamp ranged from Jan - 31 Mar 2018.
-Theses datasets were overlayed with one another and then a time series analysis was performed covering three different dates across the merged datasets.
+Theses datasets were overlayed with one another and then a time series analysis was performed covering three different dates across the merged datasets to calculate arbitrage opportunites and profits.